evesneweden/python/ssh-switch/README.md

-#Network Application meant to connect to Arista Network Devices and read/configure/reconfigure switch configurations
+# python

-#Uses three files:
+# This project is meant to send command line configs to switches using 3 Files:
-##IP file: list of IPS for the switches
+## IP file: containing list of the switches IPs
-##Command file: list of commands to send to switches
+## config file: containing line by line list of command line configs for the switches
-##username file: for username credentials to login to the switches
+## user file: containg credentials for users